a-lurker/a-lurker.github.io/docs/vera-and-openLuup-faqs.md

 <details>
 <summary>I deleted a Zigbee device in openLuup and now I can't recreate it.</summary>

-openLuup use the information in the payload of the 'zigbee2mqtt/bridge/devices' topic to automatically create any missing or newly paired devices.
+openLuup uses the information in the payload of the 'zigbee2mqtt/bridge/devices' topic to automatically create any missing or newly paired devices.
 However this topic is only issued by (pairing a new device or) by unpairing and pairing an existing device.
 The zigbee2mqtt app can also be manually restarted to get the topic to be sent.
 Both methods are somewhat inconvenient.

 The easiest alternative is to issue a 'zigbee2mqtt/bridge/request/restart' topic with an empty payload from say MQTT Explorer or from one of the openLuup test code test boxes.
 The deleted device will be recreated in openLuup.
-Remeber to refresh the UI.
+Remember to refresh the UI.

 ```lua
 local mqtt = luup.openLuup.mqtt